About Our Ministry

 Many of us in the contemporary church often feel insulated from Scripture and isolated from God in our daily lives.
 How can Old Testament laws about planting seeds relate to me today?
 Isn't the Bible outdated?
 Why does God sometimes seem so mean?
 What if I just don't get much out of regularly reading my Bible?
 Our ancestors in the faith understood that it is we believers, not Scripture or God, who need to grow and adapt to overcome that felt distance.
 Their prescription was to worship the Lord in the morning when you rise and in the evening, to worship before you sleep.
 Such a worshipful approach to our lives and relationship with Christ changes us, even today.

 A modular and modernized update of the famous 1662 Book of Common Prayer, Common Devotional soon began to take on a life of its own.
 Word of mouth spread its use to people beyond that Sunday School class.
 Requests were made to expand it for use by couples sharing devotional time together and for families around the supper table.
 The 1647 Directory for Family Worship, an integral part of the original Westminster Standards, was the basis for these family worship guides.
 That the Holy Spirit was working through this historic means of grace in powerful ways soon became apparent.
-Over the ensuing years, The Holy Books has since become a ministry with a global reach supported by more than 150 volunteers, but it still retains that original emphasis on developing disciples in local churches through regular devotion to prayer and Scripture.
+Over the ensuing years, The Holy Books became a registered 501(c)(3) nonprofit ministry with a global reach supported by two churches and more than 150 volunteers, but then suddenly we received legal threats from Crossway both in the UK and America over our use of the ESV.

 About Our Ministry Projects